 Guild Associates supplies both the sorbent powder and the M100 Equipment Decontamination Kit to the Department of Defense.
-The M100 consists of two 500g pouches of A200 Sorbent, an application mitt, and the plastic container.
+The M100 consists of two 500g pouches of A200 Sorbent, two application mitts, and a plastic case.
 During Immediate Decontamination, a soldier clad in MOPP gear can effectively treat 12.5 square meters of surface area.
 This will remove the surface contamination, thus containing the spread of the agent.
 The equipment can be passed into Thorough Decontamination for further processing.

 Guild Associates is also a leader in the general knowledge of decontamination testing, application and processes.
 Guild's scientists have authored and co-authored numerous scientific papers and made presentations at key industry conventions and trade shows, and are frequently consulted opinions on test methodology and sample preparation by Department of Defense divisions.
 Below is a partial list of the recent publications in the field of decontamination.

 |2012||Bandosz, T.J. ; Laskoski, M.; Mahle,J.; Mogilevsky,G.; Peterson, G.W.; Rossin, J.A. and Wagner, G.W.; “Reactions of VX, GD, and HD with Zr(OH)4: Near Instantaneous Decontamination of VX.”
 J. Phys.
 Chem.
 C. 116 (2012) 11606.
 Click Here to View Abstract|